 Will my SEAS-adjusted ATAR be used for the Monash Guarantee?

 No. The Monash Guarantee provides guaranteed entry based on your achieved ATAR – the original ATAR you receive when results are released, before any SEAS adjustment is added.

 How do I know if I live in a low socio-economic area?

-You can find out if your address qualifies at monash.edu/seas.
+You can find out if your address qualifies.
 Eligibility is according to the Australian Bureau of Statistics Socio-Economic Indexes for Areas.

 Do I still have to meet prerequisites for my course if I am eligible for the Monash Guarantee?

-Yes, you must still meet all course prerequisites (eg. minimum study scores in particular subjects) and extra requirements (such as the UMAT or an audition) to be eligible for a course offer through the Monash Guarantee.
+Yes, you must still meet all course prerequisites (eg. minimum study scores in particular subjects) and extra requirements (such as the UCAT or an audition) to be eligible for a course offer through the Monash Guarantee.

 What is an achieved ATAR?

 Your achieved ATAR is the ATAR you receive before any SEAS additional points are added.
 This is the ATAR you are sent when results are released.
 Your eligibility for the Monash Guarantee is based on your achieved ATAR.

 Which campus can I study at if I enter via the Monash Guarantee?

 The Monash Guarantee ATAR applies to every campus on which the course is taught.
-Visit study.monash to find out where the courses you’re interested in are taught.
+Find out where the courses you’re interested in are taught.

 What if I don't meet the Monash Guarantee ATAR?

 You can still be considered for selection through the normal selection process and SEAS.

 How many SEAS additional points will I get, and how is this determined?

-Your circumstances are considered individually and points awarded based on the information you provide in your SEAS application.
-Our SEAS calculator helps you estimate your adjusted ATAR: monash.edu/seas.
+Your circumstances are considered individually and points will be awarded based on the information you provide in your SEAS application.
+Our SEAS calculator helps you estimate your adjusted ATAR.
 But remember, this is just an estimate.

 What if I have applied for the Special Entry Access Scheme (SEAS) under other categories of disadvantage?

 The Monash Guarantee applies to students are who financially disadvantaged, are Indigenous Australians, live in a low socioeconomic area or are from a Monash under-represented school.